matthew-peterson-39/learn_nextjs/Notes/Chapter9.md

 - When adding streaming to the card component, wrapping each card in a suspense could lead to a popping effect as the cards load in which is not good UX design.

 - To create a staggered effect, you can group the cards using a wrapper component.

+# Deciding Where to Place your Suspense Boundaries

+- There are a few things to consider here:
+1. How you want the user to experience the page as it streams
+2. What content you want to prioritize.
+3. If the components rely on data fetching.

+- Where you palce a suspense boundary will vary depending on application.

+- In general, good practice is to move your data fetches down to the components that need it, then wrap those compoentns in Suspense.

+- Suspense is a powerful API that can help create a better user experience.
+Have fun and experiment with it!